jerryarciaga/Dotfiles-and-Scripts/README.md

 for my Arch Linux + i3 layout.
 I use the same config files on both laptops that I have so far.

-## Disclaimer
-The wallpapers, overlay art and other images that I use are not in any way my property.
-I only store them in my repo for easier access.

-## Software Used
+### Software Used
 - ***i3-wm, i3status, i3lock*** - The basis of my mini ricefield
 - ***picom*** - Effects such as transparency/opacity and window transition
 - ***feh*** - Wallpaper setter
 - ***imagemagick, scrot*** - Tools to setup my lockscreen
 - ***alacritty*** - My default (favorite) terminal

+### Disclaimer
+The wallpapers, overlay art and other images that I use are not in any way my property.
+I only store them in my repo for easier access.

 ## Getting Started
 Btw I use Arch.
 If you use another distro, you may or may not find these in your